celo-org/docs/docs/protocol/pos/validator-groups.md

 ## Metadata

 Both validators and validator groups can use [Accounts Metadata](/protocol/identity/metadata) to provide unverified metadata (such as name and organizational affiliation) as well as claims that can be verified off-chain for control of third-party accounts.
 All validators are encouraged to make a verifiable claim for [domain names](/validator/validator-explorer).

+## Dissolving of a Validator Group

+There is a 180 day unlocking period for Celo locked when creating a validator group.